louarn-rous/conlang/README.md

 # conlang

 ## Alphabet
-The Ižtèr language has two scripts/alphabet: one Latin and one Cyrillic (kinda like Serbian!)
+The Ižtér language has two scripts/alphabet: one Latin and one Cyrillic (kinda like Serbian!)

 | IPA | Latin | Cyrillic | Braille | IPA | Latin | Cyrillic | Braille |
 | --- | --- | --- | --- | --- | --- | --- | --- |